DanFNKD/pl-quiz/README.md

 - Fans of other leagues looking to improve their knowledge
 - Anybody interested in football

-### New Users

-- As a new user I want to test my knowledge of the Premier League.
-- As a new user I want to see how I scored at the end of the quiz.

 ### User Goals

-- Find out about Play Football sessions
-- Understand more about Football
-- Understand more about the physical and mental benefits of playing
+- Learn more about the Premier League - Current and historical
-- Join a likeminded community
-- Receive updates on new sessions that are easier/more convenient for me to attend

-### Requirements

-A static responsive website that incorporates the technologies that I have learned so far containing some of the more advanced functionality.
-The development process needs to be well documented through a version control system such as GitHub.

-Required technologies: HTML & CSS
+- See what they have scored

 ### Design

-As this was my first project, the design has been influence by the "Love Running" project as well as my past experience with website design.

-My objective was to create a site that was minimalistic, clean and had high readability.
-There isn't a targetted demographic therefore ensuring that the website felt agnostic was key.

-The Play Football website is divided into three sections: header, body and footer.
-The navigation in the header uses an icon from 768 pixels and down.
+The project utilises very simple design as not to distract attention from the questions.

 #### Colors

-There are two colors used throughout the website, white (#ffffff) and dark green (#023020).
-The green was inspired by the color of a football pitch and using a dark shade increased user readability.
+There are two colors used throughout the website, white (#ffffff) and dark purple (#3d195b).
+The purple was taken from the Premier League's new logo.

 #### Typography

-The Google Font [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue?query=bebas+neue) was chosen as the font for the header elements with a fallback of Sans-Serif.
+The Google Font [Kanit](https://fonts.google.com/specimen/Kanit?query=kanit) was chosen as the font for the text elements with a fallback of Sans-Serif.

-The Google Font [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montserrat) was chosen as the font for paragraph elements with a fallback font of Sans-Serif.

 #### Images

-Images have been chosen in accordance with the color and content.
-The purpose of the website is to inspire and motivate.
+The Premier League logo was used on the page.
+Different trophies were selected to represent gold, silver and bronze.

 ## Features

-The Play Football webste is a three-age website consisting of the following sections:
+The Play Football webste is a single-page website consisting of the following sections:

-- Header Section (Logo & Navigation Bar)
-- Home Page Image
-- Home Page Section
-- Benefits Page Image
-- Benefits Page Section
-- Signup Page Image
-- Signup Page Section
+- Landing Page
-- Footer Section
+- Quiz Area
+- Final Score Screens

 ### Existing Features

-#### Header Section with Logo and Navigation Bar
+#### Landing Page

 - The Header consists of of the text "Play Football" aligned to the left and a Navigation Bar which is aligned to the right.
 - Featured on all three pages, the Navigation Bar includes links to the Home Page, Benefits Page and Signup Page.